Walter-0/best_recipes/planning/user_stories.md

 1. As a user, I should be able to sign up, sign in, and sign out in order to have my photos saved.
+DONE
 2. As a user, I should be able to post and delete photos for others to see.
 DONE
 3. As a user, I should be able to see all the posted photos.
 DONE
 4. As a user, I should be able to upvote or downvote photos that are posted.
 DONE